hungpham2017/mcu/docs/source/index.rst

 Welcome to mcu's documentation!
 ===============================
-A package for post periodic wave function and crystallography analysis. mcu is designed for large scale analysis rather than for generating figures for one calculation.
+A package for post periodic wave function and crystallography analysis.

 A quick look
 ------------